 Remember, Brown Recluse bites require immediate medical attention.
 That being said, the Brown Recluse typically is not aggressive and will not bite unless it feels threatened or trapped.
 However, if you are attempting to kill/destroy a spider infestation, the Brown Recluse may react aggressively.

 As such, it is highly recommended that you wear gloves, long sleeves, long pants, eye protection, and a mask when attempting to mitigate a Brown Recluse infestation.
+While Brown Recluses are venomous, they are not as dangerous as the orb weaver spider poisonous case.
 If you are bitten, you will need to seek emergency treatment immediately.
 If you suspect your pet has been bitten, take your pet for emergency veterinary treatment right away.

 Common symptoms of a Brown Recluse bite are: